-- Adjusted EBITDA is a non-GAAP financial measure used by management as a supplemental measure in evaluating operating performance.
+(5) Adjusted EBITDA is a non-GAAP financial measure used by management as a supplemental measure in evaluating operating performance.
 We define adjusted EBITDA as net income before (i) interest expense, (ii) income taxes, (iii) depreciation and amortization, (iv) capitalized interest charged to the cost of sales and (v) other income, net and excluding adjustments resulting from the application of purchase accounting in connection with the GTIS Transaction.
 Our management believes that the presentation of adjusted EBITDA provides useful information to investors regarding our results of operations because it assists both investors and management in analyzing and benchmarking the performance and value of our business.
 Adjusted EBITDA provides an indicator of general economic performance that is not affected by fluctuations in interest rates or effective tax rates, levels of depreciation or amortization and items considered to be unusual or non-recurring.
 Accordingly, our management believes that this measurement is useful for comparing general operating performance from period.
-Other companies may define adjusted EBITDA differently and, as a result, our measure of adjusted EBITDA may not be directly comparable to adjusted EBITDA of other companies.
-Although we use adjusted EBITDA as a financial measure to assess the performance of our business, the use of adjusted EBITDA is limited because it does not include certain material costs, such as interest and taxes, necessary to operate our business.
-Adjusted EBITDA should be considered in addition to, and not as a substitute for, net income in accordance with GAAP as a measure of performance.
-Our presentation of adjusted EBITDA should not be considered in indication that our future results will be unaffected by unusual or nonrecurring items.
-Our adjusted EBITDA is limited as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our results as reported under GAAP.
-Some of these limitations are: - · it does not reflect every cash expenditure, future requirements for capital expenditures or contractual commitments, including for the purchase of land; - · it does not reflect the interest expense or the cash requirements necessary to service interest or principal payments on our debt; - although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced or require improvements in the future, and adjusted EBITDA does not reflect any cash requirements for such replacements or improvements; - it is not adjusted for all non-cash income or expense items that are reflected in our statements of cash flows; - · it does not reflect the impact of earnings or charges resulting from matters we consider not to be indicative of our ongoing operations; and - · other companies in our industry may calculate it differently than we do, limiting its usefulness as a comparative measure.
+Other companies may define adjusted EBITDA as a financial measure to assess the performance of adjusted EBITDA should be considered in addition to, and not as a substitute for, net income in accordance with GAAP as a measure of performance.
+Our presentation of adjusted EBITDA should not be considered in addition to, and not as a substitute for analysis of our results as reported under GAAP.
+Some of these limitations are:

+- it does not reflect every cash expenditure, future requirements for capital expenditures or contractual commitments, including for the purchase of land; - it does not reflect the interest expense or the cash requirements necessary to service interest or principal payments on our debt; - although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced or require improvements in the future, and adjusted EBITDA does not reflect any cash requirements for such replacements or improvements; - it is not adjusted for all non-cash income or expense items that are reflected in our statements of cash flows; - it does not reflect the impact of earnings or charges resulting from matters we consider not to be indicative of our ongoing operations; and - other companies in our industry may calculate it differently than we do, limiting its usefulness as a comparative measure.